Red-tailed hawk: Taxonomy

 The red-tailed hawk was scientifically described in 1788 by German naturalist Johann Friedrich Gmelin under the name Falco jamaicensis.
-Gmelin based his description on the "cream-coloured buzzard" described in 1781 by John Latham in his A General Synopsis of Birds, based on a specimen from Jamaica that a friend sent to him.
+Gmelin based his description on the "cream-coloured buzzard" described in 1781 by John Latham in his A General Synopsis of Birds, based on a specimen from Jamaica that a friend had sent to him.
 The red-tailed hawk is one of 28 species in the genus Buteo, which was named by French naturalist Bernard Germain de Lacépède in 1799.
 Members of the genus Buteo are medium-sized raptors with robust bodies and broad wings.
-They are known as buzzards in Europe, but as hawks in North America.
+They are known as "buzzards" in Europe, but as "hawks" in North America.